Apply to train for ordination at Ridley

 Ordinands who are under 32 when they start training and don’t already have a theology degree generally train for three years.
 If you are 32 or older when you begin, or if you have already done a significant amount of theological study, you will train for two years unless you apply for and receive permission to train for a different length of time.

-Our Course Finder tool on this website will help you to choose a course, and we will also discuss your options with you and give you guidance when you visit Ridley on an Open Day.
+Our course finder tool on this website will help you to choose a course, and we will also discuss your options with you and give you guidance when you visit Ridley on an Interview Day.